 Pine is the only soft wood usually considered for use in cabinetry, primarily because of its low cost.
-While cost is typically the most important feature to put in the “pro” column, for certain styles, especially more rustic styles, its frequent knots can lend a great deal of charm to a cabin-style kitchen.
+It is also valued for its frequent knots that lend a great deal of charm to a rustic kitchen.

-You can also find pine without the knots.
+You can also find pine cabinets without the knots.
 Look for “clear pine” in that case, but expect the price to be more in line with oak.
-The downside of this stylistically is that it isn’t generally very interesting to look at, with very broad, straight grains that can lend a kitchen an almost “striped” look if you’re not careful.
+The downside of this stylistically is that it isn’t generally very interesting to look at.
+Without the knots, pine has a very broad, straight grain that can look almost striped.

 The main down-side of pine is that it’s soft enough to dent and scar easily, even from comparatively minor impacts.
-A durable finish can help mitigate that, of course.
+A durable finish can help mitigate that.
 Pine does take to painting relatively well, however if you go with the less expensive pine with knots, expect to use half a dozen coats or more before the knots can no longer be seen through the paint.

-Oak is the single most popular wood for cabinets for good reason.
+Oak has been one of the most popular wood for cabinets for good reason.
 Though it’s not the hardest of the hardwoods, it’s much more durable than pine, and able to resist nicks, cuts, dents, and scratches effectively over a lifetime of respectful use.

-Unless you specifically want to achieve a rustic, cabin-like appearance, oak’s smoother grain pattern and low incidents of knots and blemishes will work much better for a more traditional or elegant design.
+Unless you specifically want to achieve a rustic appearance, oak’s smoother grain pattern and low incidence of knots and blemishes will work much better for a more traditional or elegant design.

 Oak is also among the least expensive hardwoods, another important reason for its popularity.
 For example, we have oak cabinet sets starting right around the $1,000 mark for a 10’ x 10’ kitchen.